...wanting to author e-learning materials

 myLife - this is a personal space in which students can record thoughts and activities of any variety (through a weblog), as well as create work and social spaces that allow them to prepare academic work and keep track of all of their friends.

-Personal Response System (PRS) - this is a classroom technology that allows the lecturer to engage in a form of conversation with very large numbers of students simultaneously.
+Electronic Voting System (EVS) - this is a classroom technology that allows the lecturer to engage in a form of conversation with very large numbers of students simultaneously.